andosteinmetz/twohoursaweek/README.md

 * open MAMP
 * click 'Preferences' and go to the 'Apache Tab'
-* click 'Select' below the 'Document Root'
+* click 'Select' below the 'Document Root' text field

-* navigate to `2hoursaweek.org/kirby and confirm`
+* navigate to 2hoursaweek.org/kirby and confirm
 * hit 'OK' and click 'Start Servers'

 The data structure of an action is defined in the `kirby/site/blueprints/action.php` file in YAML.